 A number of major parks that are still open include those outlined below.
 Most smaller community parks throughout the Lower Mainland also remain open.

 (Note: This list is accurate to the best of our ability at the time of writing of this article.
 The status of individual venues may change at any time.)

-- Alice Lake Provincial Park – the park near Squamish re-opened for day-use as of May 14th.
-Camping facilities are open again beginning in June.
+- Alice Lake Provincial Park – the park near Squamish re-opened for day-use as of May 14th and camping as of June 1st.

 - Ambleside Park in West Vancouver – the entire waterfront route from the Capilano River to Dundarave is open as usual (although with restrictions in some areas for cyclists).
 Just be sure to stay as far away from other people along the seawall as you can, or just stick to the wide open areas.